The top food delivery industry trends are:

 1. Drone Food Delivery

-Drone food delivery is one of the coolest US food delivery trends that have been tested by several companies worldwide.
+Drone food delivery is one of the coolest US food delivery trends that has been tested by several companies worldwide.
 The global drone delivery market is growing fast, projected from 2022 to 2027.
 This innovation is here to stay.

-Since 2012, many companies have taken the initiative to deliver meals to their customers’ doorsteps through a drone.
+Many companies have taken the initiative to deliver meals to their customers’ doorsteps through a drone.
 Companies and customers are embracing drone package delivery for its speed, convenience, and environmental benefits.

 Examples of Drone Food Delivery